wrightdylan/advent-of-code-2024/README.md

 9. Day 10 part 2 was inadvertently solved before part 1 :sweat_smile:
 10. Day 11 - The order of the stones being preserved is irrelevant.
 Ignore it.
 11. Day 12 - Finally a day I was dreading, when the puzzles get very hard... like me.
+12. Day 14 can take a lot longer if you make the wrong assumptions about what the Christmas tree is supposed to look like.